eschao/config/README.md

   logConfig := Log{}
   config.ParseDefault(&logConfig)
 ```
->Note: Other parsing functions won't set structure instance with default values whatever if the configuration value is provided or not
+>Note: Other parsing functions don't set structure instance with default values whatever if the configuration value is provided or not

 #### 2. Parses from Environment variables
 ```golang